waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 ![bluerov2-end-cap-A1](../../img/bluerov2-end-cap-A1-1024x576.jpg)

-Using the pre-crimped header pin connector on the Locator-A1, connect the Locator wires (green/white) to a spare twisted pair of the tether (green/white).
+Using the pre-crimped header pin connector on the Locator-A1, connect the locator wires (green/white) to a spare twisted pair of the tether (green/white).

-### Reasemble BlueROV2 electronics enclosure
+#### Reassemble BlueROV2 electronics enclosure

 To reassemble your BlueROV2 Electronics Enclosure, you will need the following parts and tools: